01 of 06

 A traditional sourdough may be more familiar to you than the Moroccan homemade leavening described on previous pages.
 Made from a dough of flour and yogurt, sourdough requires more time and more feedings to mature and ferment (8 to 14 days) than the khmira beldia methods shown on previous pages.
 Consequently, it is more spongy, bubbly and sour.
 It can be fed and maintained indefinitely, with some bakeries taking great pride in the age of their sourdough.

 Sourdough is used at a 30 percent ratio by... weight of leavening to total ingredients in the recipe.
-As example, if the flour, liquids and other ingredients in a bread recipe total 1000 grams, you will need 300 grams of sourdough starter as your leavening agent.
-A minimum of four hours rising time is generally needed, but that may be increased if more pungent sour note is desired.
+As an example, if the flour, liquids and other ingredients in a bread recipe total 1000 grams, you will need 300 grams of sourdough starter as your leavening agent.
+A minimum of four hours rising time is generally needed, but that may be increased if a more pungent sour note is desired.

 For the full recipe and directions, see Sourdough Starter Recipe - How to Make and How to Use It.Continue to 6 of 6 below.